Updated: Apr 23

 So, some thoughts that might constitute useful consideration.

 If I were advising a friend on this matter, my starting point would be their wiring.
-Are they wired up to jump into a decision process like this proficiently and comfortably.
-Every super enthusiastic newly mechanical boater "thinks" they can do everything.. just ask the forum.
-Well, F forums for developing thinking/reasoning/judgement/experience.
-You don't snap your fingers and grow judgment and a background of relevant experience, regardless of what one really really really believes.
-I internally (graciously) bail out when I'm around high-confidence/low-resolution yuppies, and yes they exist (and concentrate at marinas and cut de sacs) and I math'd out once what dealing that costs you in a lifetime.
+Are they wired up to jump into a decision process like this proficiently and comfortably?
+Every super enthusiastic newly-mechanical boater "thinks" they can do everything.. just ask the forum!
+Well, F forums for developing beyond-mediocre thinking/reasoning/judgement/experience.
+You don't snap your fingers and grow judgment and a background of relevant experience, regardless of how much one really really really super believes they can.
+The "hard stuff" is always invisible to the neophyte... but remember.. the ocean gets deeper the further out you go.
+I internally (graciously) bail out when I'm around high-confidence/low-resolution yuppies, and yes they exist (and concentrate at marinas and cut de sacs) and I math'd out once what dealing with that costs you in a lifetime.
 IMO, the right kind of person for this is someone with non-trivial practitioner-caliber diagnostic and YouTube-free wrenching experience around boats/machines, and who "thinks for a living"... that is has experience looking at new situations/problems and expeditiously applying their cultivated personal experience to manage risk and exploit opportunity.
-Someone who runs to YouTube when their lawnmower won't start is not that person.
-I would put the gentleman who suggested this approach squarely in those qualifications.
+Someone who runs to YouTube when their lawnmower won't start is not that person, though I would put the gentleman who suggested this approach squarely in those qualifications.

 The sea trial is all about the running gear - engine, transmission and thruster set.
 This is, IMO, where one should focus their attention for this purchase option.
 Consider...